-While traditional Christmas dinners might conjure images of roast turkey and cranberry sauce, the festive fare enjoyed around the globe is surprisingly diverse and reflects unique cultural traditions.
+What are some main dishes for Christmas?
+While traditional Christmas dinners might conjure images of roast turkey and cranberry sauce, the festive fare enjoyed around the globe is surprisingly diverse and reflects unique cultural food traditions today.

 -